haskellweekly/haskellweekly/data/newsletter/issue-195.markdown

   > Are you trying to process a large amount of timestamped data?
 Your choice of time library could be slowing you down.

 - [Stack and Nix](https://typeclasses.com/stack-and-nix) by Type Classes
-  > Here are some tips from the trenches, as it were, on using Stack’s Nix integration.
+  > Here are some tips from the trenches, as it were, on using Stack's Nix integration.

 - [Algebraic data types aren't numbers on steroids](https://blog.ploeh.dk/2020/01/20/algebraic-data-types-arent-numbers-on-steroids/) by Mark Seemann
   > There are still good arguments on either side.
 It's not my goal to dispute any of the good arguments.
 It's my goal to counter a common bad argument.